To list all configuration options, start lora-geo-server

 Available Commands:

-configfile Print the LoRa Geolocation Server configuration file
+configfile Print the ChirpStack Geolocation Server configuration file

 help Help about any command

-test-resolve-tdoa Runs the given resolve TDOA test-suite file (json)
+test-resolve-tdoa Runs the resolve TDOA request from the given directory

 Flags: